Statistical machine translation: Hierarchical phrase-based translation

-Hierarchical phrase-based translation combines the strengths of phrase-based and syntax-based translation.
-It uses synchronous context-free grammar rules, but the grammars may be constructed by an extension of methods for phrase-based translation without reference to linguistically motivated syntactic constituents.
+Hierarchical phrase-based translation combines the phrase-based and syntax-based approaches to translation.
+It uses synchronous context-free grammar rules, but the grammars can be constructed by an extension of methods for phrase-based translation without reference to linguistically motivated syntactic constituents.
 This idea was first introduced in Chiang's Hiero system (2005).

 Language models

 A language model is an essential component of any statistical machine translation system, which aids in making the translation as fluent as possible.
 It is a function that takes a translated sentence and returns the probability of it being said by a native speaker.
 A good language model will for example assign a higher probability to the sentence "the house is small" than to "small the is house".
 Other than word order, language models may also help with word choice: if a foreign word has multiple possible translations, these functions may give better probabilities for certain translations in specific contexts in the target language.